Mercy Health Glass City Marathon Ambassadors

 We’re annually looking for dedicated runners/walkers who are passionate about the sport, have previously participated at GCM, and are actively involved in their own running community (both on-the-ground and online), and are ready to be part of our amazing team of Ambassadors.

-If you’re someone who writes a running or fitness blog, shares regulary on Facebook, Twitter, Instagram, YouTube, Google+ and other social platforms, is part of a running or training group, and/or rallies your friends and family for social events, then you could be an Ambassador.
+If you’re someone who shares regularly on Facebook, Twitter, Instagram, YouTube, Snapchat, Reddit and other social platforms, is part of a running or training group, and/or rallies your friends and family for social events, then you could be an Ambassador.

 GCM Ambassador Selections

-Those applicants selected to be Mercy Health Glass City Marathon ambassadors will be notified via email.
+Applicants selected to be Mercy Health Glass City Marathon ambassadors are notified via email in early August.
 Please note that Ambassadors are NOT financially compensated in any way.
 We do not subsidize travel or training expenses.
-Ambassadors will serve for one calendar year.
-The Mercy Health Glass City Marathon reserves the right to remove any Ambassador from the team for any reason.
+Ambassadors serve for one calendar year.
+Mercy Health Glass City Marathon reserves the right to remove any Ambassador from the team for any reason.

 FOLLOW/LIKE: GCM on Each Social Media Platform